 A moment of reflection.
 We are always curious about the creative process of artists.
 How did they get to this point?
 We want to dive into the mind of the creators.
-The result: ‘Creative Process’, a column featuring artists who offer us an insight in their creative process.
+The result: ‘Creative Process’, a column featuring artists who offer us an insight into their creative process.
+In this episode, we talk with Philippe Halaburda.

 SHC: Describe your art in one sentence?